hkuedl/DiffLoad-Uncertainty-Quantification-Load-Forecasting/README.md

 ## Intro

 This is the corresponding code for the paper "DiffLoad: Uncertainty Quantification in Load Forecasting with the Diffusion Model".

+Codes for Paper "DiffLoad: Uncertainty Quantification in Load Forecasting with the Diffusion Model".

+Authors: Zhixian Wang, Qingsong Wen, Chaoli Zhang, Liang Sun, and Yi Wang.

+## Experiments

 We have provided corresponding codes for all uncertainty estimation methods mentioned in the paper, such as the Bayesian neural network.
 Please run __train.py__ and __test.py__ respectively in the corresponding folders to reproduce the relevant results.

-Codes for Paper "DiffLoad: Uncertainty Quantification in Load Forecasting with the Diffusion Model".

-Authors: Zhixian Wang, Qingsong Wen, Chaoli Zhang, Liang Sun, and Yi Wang.
 ## Prerequisites
 - Python
 - Conda